marcelkohl/spell-checker-improved/README.md

 Also, the plan is to have a a good integration with additional plugins that can listen to the spell checker, providing a better checker.

+## Plugins
+The spell checker improved allows to create plugins that can interact and/or add functionality.
+Specifications an sample plugin can be found at [this link](https://github.com/marcelkohl/spell-checker-improved-plugin-sample).

 ## Install
 As this plugin is still in development it is not officially published at the atom plugins list and if you want to use, test or help just clone/download the project and add it to your atom/packages folder.